Criminal Defense Law

 Many people will go to extremes to avoid jury duty.
 People may be looking to be excused just because it seems like they are nodding off.

-For many attorneys, just trying to fill a jury box with people that can understand the facts of the case is a difficult enough task.
+For many attorneys, just trying to fill a jury box with people who can understand the facts of the case is a difficult enough task.
 If every juror who looked uninterested or asleep was excused, many more people would need to be alternates.

 Starting a New Trial